Developing a Well-Rounded Workout

-A mix of cardio, strength-training and stretching exercises will give you a full-body workout.
+Get benefits for your overall health and reduce arthritis pain with a mix of cardio, strength-training and stretching exercises for a full-body workout.

 Aerobic workouts require a high level of endurance.
 You should be able to exert yourself without becoming winded.
 The lungs take in more oxygen, the heart pumps more blood to spread that oxygen throughout your body, and the body converts the oxygen into energy more efficiently.
 Getting your heart pumping may make you sweat, but the effort will reward you with improved metabolism, better mood, more energy, increased stamina, and, as studies show, decreased inflammation, which can help minimize arthritis symptoms.